 After Jesus’ ascension to Heaven and His command to make disciples of all the world nations, the apostles went on a mission to spread the news that there is salvation, and their actions are found in The Acts of the Apostles(Summary).
 By reading this article, you will understand the intricacies of the book of Acts of Apostles and learn such curiosities as that Luke wrote Acts, but several evangelists conceived it.

 Or that the apostle Thomas took the word to his heart and went to spread it in China.
-I hope you will find information unheard of before and that it will convince you that it is worth reading the Acts of the Apostles summary.

 What is the Book of Acts mainly about?